marcojoe94/resume/README.md

 - Problem-solving and teamwork oriented.
 - Fascinated by software design and architectures, in fact, I enjoy studying patterns to create flexible and customizable solutions, with the aim of writing easily reusable code.
-- Interested in A.I. development
+- Interested in A.I. development.
 - And of course, I like lists.

 ### Contact Information